 The Central Device

 The way data moves in a star topology depends heavily on the central device.
-When a node sends a packet, it travels over its dedicated link to the central point.
+When a node sends data, it travels over its dedicated link to the central point.
 If the central device is a hub, it operates at Layer 1 of the OSI model, simply repeating the signal out to all connected ports.
 This broadcast approach ensures every device receives the data, whether intended or not.

-Switches, operating at Layer 2, take a smarter approach: they use Media Access Control (MAC) address tables to learn which devices are on which ports, forwarding packets only to the intended destination (unicast) or, in some cases, to multiple specific ports (multicast).
+Switches, operating at Layer 2, take a smarter approach: they use Media Access Control (MAC) address tables to learn which devices are on which ports, forwarding frames only to the intended destination (unicast) or, in some cases, to multiple specific ports (multicast).

 Routers, functioning at Layer 3, add IP-based routing, making them suitable when the star network connects to external networks, such as in edge deployments.